peterpeterparker/web-social-share/readme.md

 ## Showcase

 A showcase is available at [https://websocialshare.com](https://websocialshare.com)

 The above showcase is the `www` folder of this project deployed in Firebase.
-If you clone the repository you could run it locally using `npm start`
+If you clone the repository you could run it locally using `npm run start`.

 ## Credits